madaram30/aws-training/Challenges/wordpres.md

-Please follow below document to install the wordpress on the EC2 instance.
-Please follow below consideration while you are follwoing the documentation:
+Please follow below document to install the wordpress on the EC2 instance and consider below options while you are follwoing the it:

 Choose region as -> "Mumbai"
 Always choose "t2.micro" as your instance type